sktime/sktime/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thanks for contributing a pull request!
-Please ensure you have taken a look at the contribution guidelines: https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTING.md
+Please ensure you have taken a look at our contribution guide: https://github.com/alan-turing-institute/sktime/blob/master/CONTRIBUTING.md
 -->

 #### Reference Issues/PRs